jd657824/wasatch_archaeo.github.io/_posts/2025-03-14-Blog Index.md

 Title: How Organisms Actively Shape Their Environments
 Highlights:
-	•	Shifts emphasis from “adaptation to environment” toward “adaptation with environment,” recognizing reciprocal causation.
+	•	Reframes evolution as a two-way street: species not only adapt but also modify habitats.
-	•	Uses examples like beavers and ancient agriculturalists to demonstrate how niche construction transforms ecosystems.
+	•	Examples span from beaver dams to ancient agricultural terraces, highlighting ecosystem engineering.
-	•	Explores the cultural dimensions in human-driven niche construction, relevant for archaeological and modern sustainability studies.
+	•	Discusses cultural dimensions of human niche construction and implications for sustainability.

-Read the full post →
+Read Full Post →

 ⸻